 - Women in Wales born in the most disadvantaged areas live on average 17 fewer years in good health.

 It makes a difference to the quality of our health, too.
 Healthy Life Expectancy (HLE) is an estimate of the number of years we live in good or very good general health.

-For women in the most disadvantaged parts of Wales, they can expect to live 50.2 years in good health.
-For women in the least disadvantaged areas, this is 68.4 years – a gap of 18.2 years.
-This equates to an expected 28 years in poor health versus 17.3, which is a stark difference.
+For women in the most disadvantaged parts of Wales, they can expect to live 53.3 years in good health.
+For women in the least disadvantaged areas, this is 70.2 years – a gap of 16.9 years.

 For Welsh men, the picture is similar.
-Those born in the most disadvantaged areas of Wales can expect to live 51.8 years in good health, compared with 68.6 in the least disadvantaged areas.
-Again, a gap of almost 17 years.
-This represents 21.5 years in poor health for men in the most disadvantaged parts of Wales – which contrasts with just 13.7 years in poor health for men in the least disadvantaged areas.
+Those born in the most disadvantaged areas of Wales can expect to live 54.2 years in good health, compared with 67.6 in the least disadvantaged areas - a gap of 13.4 years.

 Given how closely this data maps to disadvantage and the indicators for income, employment, education, services, the local environment, housing and crime, it is clear that these health factors have a serious impact on the quality of our health and the lengths of our lives.